Need help? Call Tony now: 01952 407599

 Tony Cooper 7 min read business

 I coined a word this week.
-Not because I needed a new word, but because something I’ve been doing for seven months didn’t have one.
+Not because I needed a new word, but because something I’ve been doing for 7 months didn’t have one.

 Ingeniculture.
 The practice of providing the infrastructure for AI to thrive.